 - the death, serious illness or incapacitation of an adult dependent, leaving minor dependents without appropriate care,

 - death or serious illness of a close relative.

 - There are other, more obscure reasons as well.
 See JTFR for complete details.

-JFTR Volume I, Chapter 5, Part J discusses transportation allowances in ERD situations.
+JTR Chapter 5, Part A, Section 3, Subsection A3d discusses transportation allowances in ERD situations.
 In general, when the ERD is considered to be in the government’s interest, the government pays for all transportation costs under the usual travel regulations.

 In conjunction with an authorized ERD, members may utilize some or all of their household goods allowance to transport the family’s possession to the location where the family will be residing.
 Such movement will reduce the available allowance on the servicemember’s next PCS move.